 The homicide rate in the United States is now back down to levels that prevailed in the 1950s.
 (See Figure 1.)
 The incarceration rate has peaked, but remains extremely high compared to the rate we saw then and the rate we see now in other countries.
 The new policy challenge is to find a way keep crime down while reducing the staggering social costs implied by our current incarceration rate.

-In a recent (paper ) paper that looks back on the history of thought about crime, Mark Kleiman reframes the basic question that lies at the heart of this policy challenge.
+In a recent paper that looks back on the history of thought concerning crime (the latest Marron Institute working paper), Mark Kleiman reframes the basic question that lies at the heart of this policy challenge.
 Instead of asking whether all types of punishment deter crime, we should ask instead which types of punishment deter crime.

 Drawing on a range of evidence, Kleiman points to a clear answer.
 Punishment will have a larger deterrent effect if it is closer to the ideal of Swift, Certain and Fair (SCF).
 Making a punishment more severe, typically by increasing the length of a prison sentence, may add only a small amount of additional deterrence, or perhaps no additional deterrence at all.
 Longer sentences might reduce crime only by incarcerating people.